 Depending on the analysis and outcome of the research study, the researcher has enlisted some suggestions that can help in reducing the difference in the risks and management of assets and liabilities of ADB and GCB.
 As per the topic of the research study, the researcher has recommended certain norms that can help in better asset liability management in Ghanaian Banks that can help in balancing the balance sheet and cash flows.

 Ghanaian Banks have to monitor and manage on continuous and regular basis the interest rate risks and liquidity risks that are associated with the balance sheet so that possible steps can be taken in controlling the risks.
-Therefore monitoring and managing the risks can help in knowing the impact of the risks on the net interest income and liquidity.
+Therefore monitoring and managing the risks can help in knowing the impact of the risks on the net interest income and liquidity of the banks (GCB and ADB).

-Ghanaian Banks have to keep in control the level of assets liability mismatch while expanding the range of the balance sheet.
+Ghanaian Banks have to keep in control the level of assets liability mismatch because, positive mismatch, more liquidity canbe distributed through the money market instruments, by creating new assets and investment swaps and as well as negative mismatch can also be financed from market borrowings, bills re-discounting and deployment of foreign currency converted into cedis (₵), while expanding the range of the balance sheet.
 As large mismatch in the assets and liabilities can, result into volatility in the earnings.
 Thus, controlling the mismatch can strengthen the balance sheet and make suitable strategies to be protected from the potential risks.
 Controlling assets and liabilities can help to face the financial risks effectively.

 Ghanaian Banks can follow the implementation of sensitivity analysis for the determination of management of risks.
 As, all banks they are considerably influenced by the interest rate risk.
 Therefore using the sensitivity analysis the risk can be assessed and effective decisions regarding minimizing the risks can be taken.
 The sensitivity analysis can help in analyzing the risk associated with their portfolios.
 Thus, the sensitivity analysis can help in measuring the impact of actual outcome on the performance in regard to the assumed outcomes.

-Ghanaian Banks should focus on strengthening their management information systems and efficiency of computer handling so that they can accurately measure the liquidity and interest rate risks.
+Ghanaian Banks should focus on strengthening and training of staff and resourcing them through workshops on their management information systems and efficiency of computer handling so that they can accurately measure the liquidity and interest rate risks.
+Staff to take knowledge of the fact that management of liquidity risks must not be left to the Asset liquidity management committee but is for all the participants in the organization.
+Employee training must be laced with efficient planning and monitoring process so as to ensure that both the risk management objectives and those of the overall organization are met.
 Management information systems can also help them in a faster flow of information so that they can make quick decision on the issues of risk and managing the cash flows.

 Ghanaian Banks have to take care of the effective management of cash balances and bank balances as it can fluctuate over the time so that the cash inflow and cash outflow can be controlled comprehensively.